Estimated reading time: 5 minutes

-Venus moves quite rapidly away from the Sun to its farthest point, which is known as its Greatest Elongation West, on August 13.
-It will then lie 46° from the Sun, and its phase will be more like a half-moon.
+Venus moves gradually out from the Sun to its farthest point, which is known as its Greatest Elongation East, on 29 October.
+It will then lie 47° from the Sun, and its phase will be more like a half-moon.

 Venus becomes so bright that it attracts the attention of people who don’t usually notice the sky, and it has often been mistaken for a UFO!
 This year its brightness will increase from -3.9 to -4.3 in October.

 Venus can shine as brightly as -4.6, using the astronomer’s scale of magnitude, making it the brightest natural object in the sky after the Sun and the Moon.

 That means it will come into view before any of the stars when in the evening sky, and stays visible after stars have disappeared in the morning twilight.
 Indeed, under perfectly clear skies, Venus is bright enough to be seen in daylight.
 But do NOT try to view it with binoculars while the Sun is above the horizon as an accidental view of the Sun through them could damage your eyesight.

 You can never see Venus in a midnight sky because it never gets more than about 47° from the Sun.
 This means it can’t set more than about about 4 hours after the Sun or rise more than 4 hours before it when it is in the morning sky.